 Immunotherapy for cancer is a form of treatment that uses the body’s immune system to combat the disease.
 Today, immunotherapy is being applied to a wide range of cancers, often in combination with other agents, and clinical trials are exploring ways of improving and expanding its effectiveness.

 Not all patients with these cancers are eligible for immunotherapy.
-A variety of factors — the genetic makeup of the tumor cells, how far the cancer has advanced and whether it has responded to previous treatments, for example — determines if and when it may be used as part of standard treatment.
+A variety of factors — the genetic makeup of the tumor cells, how far the cancer has advanced, and whether it has responded to previous treatments, for example — determines if and when it may be used as part of standard treatment.

 The checkpoint inhibitor pembrolizumab has been approved for some patients with advanced cervical cancers that express the PD-L1 protein.

-The checkpoint inhibitor pembrolizumab has been approved for some patients with PD-L1-positive gastroesophageal cancer (meaning their tumor cells carry the PD-L1 protein, which helps the cells avoid an immune attack) or squamous cell carcinoma of the esophagus after the exhaust prior lines of therapy.
+The checkpoint inhibitor pembrolizumab has been approved for some patients with PD-L1-positive gastroesophageal cancer (meaning their tumor cells carry the PD-L1 protein, which helps the cells avoid an immune attack) or squamous cell carcinoma of the esophagus after patients exhaust prior lines of therapy.

 Head and neck cancer

+Immunotherapy is less invasive than some surgeries, bringing a new form of treatment to patients diagnosed with head and neck cancers.
 The checkpoint inhibitors nivolumab and pembrolizumab have been approved for some patients with advanced head and neck cancer.